bechu/sfml-flow/README.md

 [![Build Status](https://travis-ci.org/bechu/sfml-flow.png?branch=master)](https://travis-ci.org/bechu/sfml-flow)

 Flow editor, based on model definition.
+The aim is to specialize the serialisation of the flow.

 Current status = Beta !